martinni/ninamartin/_posts/2020-06-27-offline-minimum-problem.markdown

 ## Problem statement

- The **off-line minimum** problem asks us to maintain a dynamic set *T* of elements from the domain `{1,2,...,n}` under the operations INSERT and EXTRACT-MIN.
+ The **offline minimum** problem asks us to maintain a dynamic set *T* of elements from the domain `{1,2,...,n}` under the operations INSERT and EXTRACT-MIN.
 We are given a sequence *S* of *n* INSERT and *m* EXTRACT-MIN calls, where each key in `{1,2,...,n}` is inserted exactly once.
 We wish to determine which key is returned by each EXTRACT-MIN call.
 Specifically, we wish to fill in an array `extracted[1..m]`, where for `i = 1,2,...`, *m* is the key returned by the *i*th EXTRACT-MIN call.
 The problem is "off-line" in the sense that we are allowed to process the entire sequence *S* before determining any of the returned keys.

 1. In the following instance of the off-line minimum problem, each INSERT is represented by a number and each EXTRACT-MIN is represented by the letter *E*: